About Us

 We shine a light on independent, international films on the big screen.

-Highlights of our library include The Thing with Feathers based on the bestselling Max Porter book and starring Benedict Cumberbatch, British story of young female friendship, freedom and online radicalisation Brides, graphic novel adaptation starring Emma Corrin, Maika Monroe and Nicholas Galatzine 100 Nights of Hero, Nobel Prize winner Kazuo Ishiguro adaptation A Pale View of Hills from the producers of Living and The Salt Path, true story about the infamous Keith Jarrett concert Köln 75 from the producers of The Secret Agent and Italian sensation There’s Still Tomorrow that opened “bigger than Barbie” in Italy and played widely across the UK and Ireland.
+Highlights of our library include The Thing with Feathers based on the bestselling Max Porter book and starring Benedict Cumberbatch, British story of young female friendship, freedom and online radicalisation Brides, graphic novel adaptation starring Emma Corrin, Maika Monroe and Nicholas Galatzine 100 Nights of Hero, Nobel Prize winner Kazuo Ishiguro adaptation A Pale View of Hills from the producers of Living and The Salt Path, true story about the infamous Keith Jarrett concert Köln 75 from the producers of The Secret Agent, Japan’s entry for the Oscars and their highest grossing live action film of all time Kokuho: The Kabuki Master and Italian sensations There’s Still Tomorrow that opened “bigger than Barbie” in Italy and the upcoming star-studded Diamanti by Ferzan Ozpetek.

 Joining the line-up is hybrid-documentary Broken English about Marianne Faithfull and featuring Tilda Swinton and George MacKay, from directors Iain Forsyth and Jane Pollard (20,000 Days on Earth), and the producers of the upcoming Oasis tour documentary.